 As technology progresses, the emphasis on customer relationship management continues to grow as key component of success.
 Today’s fast-paced world can make it difficult to both attain and retain customers.
 With the power of a CRM system coupled with SMS integration, businesses can be better prepared to reach and stay connected with their contacts.

-Tags: mobile CRM, Mobile Solutions, Mobile Strategy
+mobile CRM, Mobile Solutions, Mobile Strategy

 How are US Universities and Colleges adopting technology into classrooms?

 We’ve been going through a ton of research into the various ways schools are integrating technology to create a mobile campus environment – from BYOD (bring-your-own-device) choices and solutions for inside of the classroom to the education enhancements outside of class.
 What we found are new approaches to learning.

 The University of Texas System is driving for student success with new education initiatives such as the launch of TEx (Total Educational Experience).
 This is a personalized, mobile-first learning environment with the goal of making the UT system more accessible and affordable (TEx).
 The Institute for Transformational Learning (ITL) has developed a proprietary mobile-first application to boost student engagement and retention.
 The application is accessible from a laptop, desktop, tablet, or mobile phone so that students can be plugged into their education no matter where they are located.
 This is one way that schools are dealing with the mobile campus concept.